 Over the past 100 years, the Earth’s average temperature has increased 1.3°F. Utah’s distance from the ocean’s cooling effects has lead to more dramatic temperature increases over the same period—about 2.7°F.

-By 2050 it has been estimated temperatures in Utah will be ~3°F higher in winter and ~3.6°F higher in the summer compared to current temperatures.
-By the year 2100, average air temperatures in Utah may increase by ~6°F in winter and by ~8°F in summer above today’s temperatures.
-The effects of such a drastic temperature increase will be catastrophic—especially if we continue to ignore the issue.
+It has been estimated that by 2050, air temperatures in Utah will be ~3°F higher in winter and ~3.6°F higher in the summer compared to current temperatures.
+By the year 2100, average Utah air temperatures may increase by ~6°F in winter and by ~8°F in summer above today’s temperatures.
+The effects of such drastic temperature increases could be catastrophic—especially if we ignore the issue.

 What’s the big deal about a few degrees?

 Today, the Colorado River Basin provides water to over 30 million people, and over 80% of that water comes from snowmelt in headwater states, including Utah.
-This means Utah’s snowpack is critical not just to Utahns, but also to Westerners from far outside Utah’s borders.
-Unfortunately, increased air temperatures are expected to lower Colorado River stream-flow by 9-30% in coming decades according to a Bureau of Reclamation study.
+This means Utah’s snowpack is critical not just to Utahns, but also to Westerners from outside our borders.
+Increased air temperatures are expected to lower Colorado River stream-flow by 9-30% in coming decades according to a number of studies.

-This decrease in available water means the American Southwest will likely see a long-term drying period with lower precipitation levels—something that historically occurred only once every hundred years and is now predicted to become more frequent.
-Coined the “megadrought,” it will be particularly difficult for Southern Utah, where streams already are under great duress during summer months.
+The American Southwest could see a long-term drying period with lower precipitation levels—something that historically occurred only once every hundred years and is now predicted to become more frequent.
+Coined a ‘megadrought,’ this could be particularly difficult for Southern Utah, where streams already are under great duress during summer months.

 It’s time to act